Entr0phy/Entr0phy/README.md

 ## Entr0phy

 ## Introduction
-- I am a undergraduate at University of Wollongong pursuing a bachelor in Computer Science (Big Data)
+- Undergraduate at University of Wollongong pursuing a bachelor in Computer Science (Big Data)
-- I am passionate about anything tech-related
+- Passionate about anything tech-related
-- I enjoy learning new technologies and framework in my freetime
+- Enjoys learning new technologies and framework in my freetime
 - As an aspiring web developer myself, i am always keen on learning and improving my own domain knowledge on web technology
-- I enjoy doing leetcode in my freetime
+- Does leetcode in my freetime

 ## Languages and frameworks
 - Java